erichengler/erichengler/README.md

 Video game enthusiast • Lover of science fiction • Problem solver

+Hey!
+The name's Erich.
 I am currently enrolled in a Full Stack Software Development course at Prime Digital Academy.
 I am excited to become a part of this industry and I appreciate having so many opportunities to learn and grow in this community.
 </p>
 <br />
 <!--------------------- Various Interests ---------------------->